Who wouldn’t want to enjoy crunchy and delicious French Toast for a comforting breakfast?

 - Place the bread on the toaster and cook for three minutes or until golden brown.

-- Finally, remove it from the toaster and serve it with your favorite garnish, drinks, and side dishes!
+- Finally, remove it from the toaster and serve it!

 How did your French Toast turn out?
 Share a photo of your best ones in the comments, and let me know how much you loved it!